lnkhamalah/medical-transportation-system-design/05-System-Architecture/03-high-level-architecture.md

    - SMS via Amazon SNS
    - Email via Amazon SES

+Notification content is intentionally segmented:

+- Requesters receive structured confirmation summaries containing service date, time window, and confirmation reference.
+- Dispatcher receives a full intake snapshot copy for operational redundancy.
+- A canonical PDF snapshot of each intake submission is stored in encrypted S3 for immutable archival.

+Sensitive internal metadata or billing-related flags are not transmitted in external emails.

 This design ensures:

 - Trip creation does not fail if SMS or email services are temporarily unavailable